 Medical Services Professionals at Hayes

 The internal credentialing team is responsible for credentialing a provider through Hayes Locums credentialing protocols and requirements.
-This initial vetting ensures the providers credentials line up with their experience and secures them for coverage under Hayes’ A-rated malpractice coverage.
-“Going through this process before a provider is confirmed for an assignment allows us to better meet the needs of facilities,” says David.
-“Our vetting process and requirements are as thorough as any hospital requirements, and sometimes even more so.”
+This initial screening reviews the providers credentials line up with their experience and secures them for coverage under Hayes’ A-rated malpractice coverage.*

 After the internal credentialing process, the QA and risk management team performs the final review of a provider’s application.
 “QA gives the stamp of approval that they meet the Hayes Locums credentialing requirements,” says David.